 Are families well represented?

 Although families can observe and seek out many signs of quality care, this is a good start to feeling comfortable with your child’s care provider.
 If any of these things are missing in a preschool space, talk to a teacher and express your concerns.

 Search online or call us to find child care that fits your needs.

 Indiana families have two easy, free services to help them find care.
 Visit Child Care Finder online or call the Brighter Futures Indiana staff at 1-800-299-1627 Monday-Thursday 8 a.m. – 7 p.m. or Friday 8 a.m. – 5 p.m.
 You can also start a conversation in the chat window right on this page during those times.

 Vicci Rydzinski is the subject matter expert for the Statewide Support team at Early Learning Indiana.
 She has a Bachelor’s in Elementary Education with an emphasis in reading and has held various positions in the education field.
-During her free time you can find Vicci, her son Preston and husband Rob exploring the local farmer’s markets, cheering on Notre Dame or trying new recipes.
+During her free time, you can find Vicci, her son Preston and her husband Rob exploring the local farmer’s markets, cheering on Notre Dame, or trying new recipes.